littledivy/arpyino/README.md

 ```

 ## Configuring components
-This is can be useful when you have more than one moudules connected to your Arduino board.
+This is can be useful when you have more than one modules connected to your Arduino board.
 ```python
 import arpyino
 ard = arpyino.Arduino('/dev/ttyACM0', 9600)